Learn How to Address Abuse

 When a dispute or abuse has gone too far

-While it is tempting to respond back to messages in anger, focusing on calm discussion or refusing to argue is a better response.
+While it's tempting to respond back to messages in anger, focusing on calm discussion or refusing to argue is a better response.
 However, there are some situations where more action may be necessary.
 The rest of the tips in this section offer some suggestions for where to go to get help.

 Reach out to the people you trust

 When dealing with negative or hurtful interactions, it can help to turn to family and friends for support and advice.
-Often times, talking it out with your relatives or a close friend may help you figure out how you want to handle the situation or let you express your feelings so you can move on.
+Often, talking it out with your relatives or a close friend may help you figure out how you want to handle the situation or let you express your feelings so you can move on.
 However, we also recognize that options may be limited.
 If you don’t have someone to talk to about what is happening online, there are many online resources that can help:

 Report a violation

 After reviewing our guidelines, if you believe an account isn't following one or many of these, you should report abuse with our in-app reporting.
 This is the fastest way to get abusive posts or profiles reviewed.

 If you're experiencing repeat or extensive abuse, if a hate account has been created using your likeness, or abuse persists after taking preventative measures, you can report the account to Instagram directly for review.
 Please provide all necessary information in your report; this will help your issue be resolved as quickly as possible.

 Instagram only removes accounts and posts that aren't following our Guidelines and Terms.
 It's important to remember that Instagram doesn't mediate disputes between people who use our service.

 Contact local law enforcement or legal representation